 - There will be four assignments throughout the semester.
-The lowest grade of the four will be dropped.
-Students should read and adhere to all directions provided with each assignment.
+The tentative assignment due dates are: - o September 27 - o October 11 - October 25 - o November 22 - Students should read and adhere to all directions provided with each assignment.
 If students are asked to show their work but do not, they will not receive points for that question/assignment. - Assignments must be submitted electronically by the listed due date/time.
-You may choose to type your answers or upload photos of your written assignments (must be legible).
-Assignments will be checked for copying of answers across students.
+You may choose to type your answers or upload photos of your written assignments (must be legible). - Assignments will be checked for copying of answers across students. - The best 3 of 4 assignments will be used in the calculation of your grade.
+Due to the flexibility in this assessment, academic consideration through self-attestation will be denied.